Hey there, we noticed you didn't complete your Advanced Coupons purchase.

 The uncomfortable feelings people go through when they have to pay for products or services are referred to as the “pain of paying.”

-For example, when you pay via cash, you feel the pain of paying way more because cash physically represents money.
+For example, when you make a payment with cash, you feel the pain of paying way more because cash physically represents hard-earned money.
 Therefore, when we hand cash to the cashier, we are experiencing a greater loss than when we pay via cards.

-The dollar sign shares the same association.
-Because the symbol $ is intrinsically intertwined with cash, it makes customers feel the pain of paying more than prices without the symbol.
+The dollar sign ($) carries a similar weight.
+Since this symbol is closely tied with cash, it triggers the “pain of paying” more than prices displayed without the dollar sign.

-Not many people are aware of this, yet many stores nowadays follow the common price psychology example of offering BOGO.
+Surprisingly, not many people are aware of this, but many stores these days use a common example of pricing strategy by offering “Buy One, Get One” deals.

 BOGO Example